 - Because of its high reactivity, potassium is not located free.
 It is produced by supernovas via the R-process and happens on Earth ended in seawater and ionic salts.

 - Pure potassium is a lightweight silvery element that is simple enough to cut with a knife.
-Although the metal looks silver when it’s fresh, it tarnishes so quickly that it usually appears dull gray.
+Although the metal looks silver when it’s fresh, it tarnishes so quickly that it usually appears dull grey.

 - Pure potassium usually is filed following oil or kerosene because it oxidizes so readily in air and takes in water to evolve hydrogen, which may be ignited from the heat of the reaction.